The Ponysitters Club

 The Ponysitters Club is a Canadian children's television series that debuted on Netflix on August 10, 2018.
 The drama follows a group of kids who seek to protect and raise horses and ponies on a ranch dedicated to rescuing abused animals.
-The show is based on the book by Victoria Carson, and stars Morgan Neundorf, Madeline Leon, and Hugh Wilson.
+The show is based on the book by Victoria Carson, and stars Morgan Neundorf, Cailan Laine, Madeline Leon, and Hugh Wilson.

 Season 2 was released a few months after the first season, on November 16, 2018.

 The series made its linear debut on Discovery Family on September 5, 2020.
 It last aired on Discovery Family in 2021.